Affordability: The Details

 3. Signed copies of the parents’ federal tax returns submitted through the College Board’s Imaging and Documentation Service

-There is no deadline to apply for aid, but Yale strongly recommends submitting these documents before March 1 to ensure that, if admitted, a student has an award letter in time to make a matriculation decision by May 1.
+Yale strongly recommends submitting these documents before February 15 to ensure that, if admitted, a student has an award letter in time to make a matriculation decision by May 1.